roc-lang/roc/www/wip_new_website/content/index.md

 ## Use Cases

-Roc is a very new language (it doesn’t even have a numbered release yet, just nightly builds!) but it can already be used for several things if you’re up for being an early adopter—with all the bugs and missing features which come with that territory.
+Roc is a very young language (it doesn’t even have a numbered release yet, just nightly builds!) but it can already be used for several things if you’re up for being an early adopter—with all the bugs and missing features which come with that territory.

 Currently these use cases are the best-supported: